 Master of Wills is not a bad game.
 It has some really engaging moments, but it’s clearly not ready for the community of gamers.
 It needs some more development with critical game testers.
 It’s an effort that feels like it was tested too much with the designer and friends of the designer.
 The real excitement of Master of Wills is not implemented well enough and what’s left is fiddly and inelegant, despite the beauty of the production.

-Final Score: 2 Stars – What feels like it should me a masterfully crafted experience falls on its face due to foreseeable errors in design and component manipulation.
+Final Score: 2.5 Stars – What feels like it should be a masterfully crafted experience falls on its face due to unforced errors in design and component manipulation.

 • Repetitive unengaging turns